curtcommander/TCP_Global/README.md

  - Make folders

 ## **Flexible file/folder specification**
 utils-google-drive allows files and folders in Google Drive to be specified by either name or id.
 Information on the parent folder can and many times should also be included.
-For example, specifying a parent will resolve the ambiguity of trying to access a file or folder by name when there are multiple files/folders in Google Drive with that name.
+Specifying a parent will resolve the ambiguity of trying to access a file or folder by name when there are multiple files/folders in Google Drive with that name.

-Objects with the properties `fileId`/`folderId`, `fileName`/`folderName`, `parentId`, and `parentName` are generally used to specify a file or folder and are passed as arguments to utils-google-drive methods.
-For convenience, a string containing the file/folder id may also be passed instead.
-Consult the [docs](https://curtcommander.github.io/utils-google-drive/) for details on the arguments that each method accepts.
+Objects with the properties `fileId`, `fileName`, `parentId`, and `parentName` are generally used to specify a file or folder and are passed as arguments to utils-google-drive methods.
+For convenience, a string containing the file/folder id or path to the file or folder in Google Drive may be passed instead.

+If specifying a path, partial paths can be used and are encouraged.
+Ideally, you would specify a partial path that contains just enough information to uniquely identify the file in Google Drive.
+For example, suppose you wanted to download the file "annualReport.pdf" in the folder "reports2020".
+If there are multiple files named "annualReport.pdf" in Google Drive but no other folders with the name "reports2020", you could use the partial path `"reports2020/annualReport.pdf"` to identify the file of interest.
+This path is preferable to a longer one because it finds the file quicker, jumping in at the uniquely-named folder "reports2020" and not worrying itself with folders higher up the chain.

+There is some variation in how to specify a file or folder across utils-google-drive methods.
+Consult the [docs](https://curtcommander.github.io/utils-google-drive/) for details.

 ## **Examples**
 ```javascript